-These repositories are made available to your runs and notebook sessions allowing you to access them just as you would your Domino files.
-This article explains how you can add your repository to the project, access the added repository from within a notebook session and finally, commit any changes back to the git repository.
+These repositories are made available to your runs and workspace sessions allowing you to access them just as you would your Domino files.
+This article explains how you can add your repository to the project, access the added repository from within a workspace and finally, commit any changes back to the git repository.

 Public and private repositories are supported.
 If the git repository you'd like to add to your Domino project requires authentication, you will need to set up authentication in your Domino account settings.

 Follow these instructions to set up your Git credentials (personal access token for HTTPS and private keys for SSH).

 Git repositories are added at the project level, and you can add multiple repositories to one project.
 To add one for the first time, navigate to the "Files" tab of the project